Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 7. `gameobject_template_addon` row with `faction = 0`, `flags = 40`.
 8. `transports` row.
 9. Passenger rows on the pseudo-map with offset coordinates, if any.
-10. vmap extraction re-run, if a new `displayId` was added.
+10. vmap extraction re-run, if a new `displayId` was added — with its working directory cleared first, or it will silently keep the old output.
 11. worldserver restarted.
+12. Client cache version bumped, if you edited an entry clients had already seen (Part 4.5).
+13. Patch archive shipped to every player who needs to see or board it (Part 4.5).
-12. Verified against the checklist in Part 4.6.
+14. Verified against the checklist in Part 4.6.